bwaldvogel/liblinear-java/README.md

 Building Windows Binaries
 =========================

-Windows binaries are in the directory `windows'.
+Windows binaries are in the directory `windows`.
 To build them via Visual C++, use the following steps:

 1. Open a dos command box and change to liblinear directory.
 If